Skip to main content

 info

-• The self.edition operator can only be used in an async function.
-Using it outside an async function will result in a compilation error.
+• The Program::edition(other.aleo) operator can only be used in on-chain context — a final { } block, a final fn, or a constructor.
+Using it elsewhere will result in a compilation error.

 • To reference another program's edition, you will need to import that program first.